kpath/Vagrant-CRS/README.md

 `vagrant up db12c`

-This will set in motion an amazing series of events, and can take a long time, depending on your RAM, processor speed, and internet connection speed.
+This will set in motion an amazing series of events, *and can take a long time*, depending on your RAM, processor speed, and internet connection speed.
 The scripts will:

 - download an empty centos machine
 - switch it to Oracle Linux (an officially supported platform for Oracle 11g and ATG 11.1)